Prakriti70/Joke-quote-generator/README.md

 # Joke & Quote Generator

-A simple Python program that displays **random jokes and inspirational quotes** from a text file.

----
+This is a small Python practice project for generating random jokes and quotes, created to practice basic Python programming skills.

 ## Features